 It can be difficult to find an antiperspirant that works for you.
 Perhaps the ones you’ve tried don’t keep you dry, or maybe they cause skin irritation.
 Or you might be worried about the safety of certain ingredients.
 Either way, you still want to get your sweating under control.

-Unfortunately, there’s a lot of misinformation out there about what will stop sweating and what won’t, as well as what’s safe for you to use on your skin.
+Unfortunately, there’s a lot of misinformation out there about what will stop sweating and what won’t, as well as what’s safe for you to use as remedies for sweat.

 After trying everything without much success, I developed Duradry, a simple 3-step system that has helped 97% of our customers achieve full dryness within one week.